Special Offers on Membership

 SARACENS WHITE COLLAR BELT 28th November

-White Collar Boxers Wanted - Male or Female fighters that want to get into the shape of their life and be a hero for a night contact Kevin at the Gym on 020 7403 6113 - fight at the Allianz Arena home to the Saracens and come into your own music during the ring walk
+White Collar Boxers Wanted - Male or Female fighters that want to get into the shape of their life and be a hero for a night contact Kevin at the Gym - fight at the Allianz Arena home to the Saracens and come into your own music during the ring walk

 About the Gym